near/docs/docs/tutorials/test-your-smart-contracts.md

 ![NEAR Place JavaScript developer console on launch](/docs/assets/near-place-console-on-launch.png)

-Now go ahead and sign in to connect this app to your NEAR account, allowing you
+Go ahead and click ***Sign In*** to connect this app to your NEAR account.
+After you are connected you'll be redirected back to your app and a small black canvas should appear.

 And finally drawing after you sign in to the NEAR Wallet
 ![NEAR Place drawing after sign in](/docs/assets/near-place-drawing-after-sign-in.png)